 KU in Wichita

-	This event is made possible by the generous support of the Lattner Family Foundation, and is co-sponsored by the KU Alumni Association and its Wichita Chapter.
+This event is made possible by the generous support of the Lattner Family Foundation, Hall Center Advisory Board Chair Jill Docking, and the KU Alumni Association's Wichita Chapter.

 "Getting to the Root of US Healthcare Injustices through Toni Morrison’s Root Workers"